algasan6/alexganau/README.md

 # About me

 Hello!
 I'm Alex.
-A telecom engineer passionate about space technology and navigation systems.
+A telecom systems engineer passionate about space technology and navigation systems.

 I was born in La Vall d'Uixó (Castelló) on October 19, 1999.
 Currently, I live in Valencia, Spain.